mgali81/Cyanobacteria-Multi-realm-modeling/README.md

 Author: "Abdelgadir et al.

-The R code file contains
-1- Ensemble (ESDM) and stacked species modeling (SSDM) of Cyanobacteria using stacked multiple realm layers 2- Value extraction from current and future raster layers
+The R code file contains Ensemble (ESDM) and stacked species modeling (SSDM) of Cyanobacteria using stacked multiple realm layers, and value extraction from current and future raster layers